Convert JNX to UIL

 The UIL file extension stands for User Interface Language and is associated with the X-Motif UIL Table.
 It is a plain text file format used by the UIL compiler to create user interfaces for the X Window System.
 UIL files define menus, buttons, dialog boxes, and other graphical user interface components.
 Introduced by The Open Group, this format allows developers to describe the initial state of a user interface, including widgets, resources, and callbacks.
 The UIL file is compiled into a UID file, which can be accessed by Motif Resource Management functions within an application.

-Check the file preview quickly and use JNX to UIL tools if you need to change the conversion settings.
+Check the preview and configure JNX to UIL tools before proceeding.